 2. The ability of a machine to adapt to its environment by accepting commands, analyzing the input of sensors, and using the data to carry out preplanned operations.

-2. The agglutination or spontaneous clumping together of an individual's red blood cells in his own serum, as a consequence of a specific autoantibody.
+Autoagglutination is the agglutination or spontaneous clumping together of an individual's red blood cells in his own serum as a result of a certain autoantibody.

 1. A substance present in an individual's blood which agglutinates (clumps) that person's red blood cells.